-After 7 years of avoiding pancreatic enzyme replacement therapy (PERT), I finally asked for some on a trial basis.
+After 7 years of avoiding pancreatic enzyme replacement therapy (PERT), I finally asked for some on a trial basis at the end of 2017.
 To be honest, for some time, I thought they were really only needed in the NET world for those with pancreatic issues (pNETs).
 I’ve always known I’ve had some digestive issues related to malabsorption.
-However, I’m not losing weight – this has been stable for some years.
+However, I’m not losing weight – this has been stable for some years (but see below).
 Plus my key vitamin levels (B12 and D) are in range.
-However, I’ve been struggling with a lot of bloating issues in the last couple of months, thus the trial.
+However, I had been struggling with a lot of bloating issues, thus the trial.
 You know me, I like to research and analyse such things!
 I’ve actually written about a lot of these issues in my Nutrition series ….. so this is now ‘Article Number 5’.

 Some of the common symptoms of NETs are gas, bloating, cramping and abdominal pain and the root cause of these issues can sometimes be as a result of insufficient ‘digestive’ enzymes.
 They are primarily produced in the pancreas (an exocrine function) and the small intestine but also in the saliva glands and the stomach.
 This post will focus on pancreas and to a certain extent, the small intestine.
 There are actually some key tell-tale signs of a pancreatic enzyme deficiency, such as steatorrhoea which is described as an excess of fat in faeces, the stool may float due to trapped air, the stool can be pale in colour, may be foul-smelling, and you may also notice droplets of oil or a ‘slick’ in the toilet pan.
 Steatorrhoea is mainly (but not always) due to malabsorption of fat from the diet and this can actually be caused or made worse by somatostatin analogues which are known to inhibit the supply of pancreatic enzymes.
 Of course if fat is not being absorbed, then the key nutrients your body needs to function properly might not be either.
 The signs from that might not be so noticeable but can be even more problematic over time.
 Please see Article 1.